eliazonta/fcc-machine-learning/README.md

-# fcc-machine-learning
+# FreeCodeCamp Machine learning course with Python and Tensorflow
-This repository contains the projects assigned by FreeCodeCamp to get the certification
+This repository contains the projects assigned by [FreeCodeCamp](https://www.freecodecamp.org/learn/machine-learning-with-python/) to get the certification
-##WIP